LAW SCHOOL GRADUATES

 This fundamental shortcoming means that even talented and ambitious lawyers are trapped in mediocre law practices, unable to realize their full potential.

-How to build a financially
+How to build a financially successful business.

 Business isn’t easy, but it can be a lot of fun when you aren’t doing it alone.
 It requires a high value service, a proven pricing model, fee quoting systems, marketing, intake and engagement structures, plus the cash flow planning and team building to create long-term success.